Busyreadingsomething/react-boilerplate/README.md

 1. Make sure that you have Node v8 or above installed.
 2. Make sure that you have PostgreSQL 10.2 installed.
 3. Run ``npm run database`` => this will build the database and the associated table.
-4. Run ``npm start`` to started the service => This will start the server, connect to the database, and create the bundle.
+4. Run ``npm start`` to start the service => This will start the server, connect to the database, and create the bundle.

 Now you're ready to rumble!